cs4241-21a/a3-persistence/README.markdown

 - **Tech Achievement 2**: My website scores 100% on Lighthouse in all categories for both mobile and desktop.

-- **Tech Achievement 3**: (prof suggested I include this) Messages can be embedded in the calculation performed, and are actually parsed (not just hecked against a list of special numbers) to determine whether to send a secret message back and, with a random chance, perform some shenanigans on database entries :)
+- **Tech Achievement 3**: (prof suggested I include this) Messages can be embedded in the calculation performed, and are actually parsed (not just checked against a list of special numbers) to determine whether to send a secret message back and, with a random chance, perform some shenanigans on database entries :)

 ### Design/Evaluation Achievements